nocksock/bloop-vim/README.md

 you're using this, expect some changes to the theme when updating your plugins
 - although they'll be minor and most will be barely noticeable.

-[^1] Tested with vim 8.2 and nvim 0.6.1 using polyglot and tsserver.
+[^1]: Tested with vim 8.2 and nvim 0.6.1 using polyglot and tsserver.
-[^2] That's what I primarily work with, but I'm also looking into rust, and golang.
+[^2]: That's what I primarily work with, but I'm also looking into rust, and golang.
 So those will get special care as well.
 And Lua will be adjusted over time as well, since I finally switched to nvim.

 ## Roadmap

-- [-] Finalize dark color palette
+- [ ] (wip) Finalize dark color palette
 - [ ] Include color palette for terminals (Alacritty, Kitty, iTerm2)
 - [ ] Create light palette
 - [ ] finalize 256 color palette